Franz Josef Or Fox Glacier? Which Glacier To Choose?

 Beautiful views of Franz Josef but the end of the track for today.

-Fox Glacier – pros and cons
+Fox Glacier – Pros and cons

-Fox Glacier is a longer and faster moving glacier than neighbouring Franz Josef.
 The terminal face of Fox Glacier is only five kilometres from the village and the walk is easy and family friendly.

 However, the choice of walks to Fox Glacier can cause some confusion with expectations of how close up visitors can get.